 Dr. Budwig received a B.A. from Vassar College in 1979 and a Ph.D. from the University of California at Berkeley in 1986.
-She has been at Clark since that time and is also affiliated with the program in Communication and Culture.
+She has been at Clark since that time.
 Dr. Budwig joined the Academic Administration in 2002 and is currently serving the university as Associate Provost and Dean of Research.

-Dr. Budwig's research examines issues of the construction of knowledge and human development.
-Trained in the areas of human development and the inter-disciplinary study of language, thought, and culture, Budwig examines issues of the development of knowledge and the role that participation in communities of practice plays in the gradual construction of meaning systems.
-Her research on language acquisition aims to understand the protracted nature of the organization and development of linguistic forms and the functions they serve in everyday interaction.
-Her work on language socialization examines ways participation in language practices contributes to the construction of culturally relevant senses of personhood.
+Dr. Budwig's research examines the development of knowledge and practice.
+Trained in the areas of human development and the learning sciences, she examines issues of the development of knowledge and practice in both formal and informal learning contexts.
+Dr. Budwig is particularly interested in how participation in communities of practice contributes to the gradual construction of meaning systems.
+Her research on language development and language socialization examine ways participation in language practices supports the construction of culturally relevant senses of personhood.
+More recently, she has been examining ways that higher education can make better use of the learning and developmental science research to design environments that foster better student learning and knowledge building.
 Further information about ongoing projects can be found at her personal Web page.

 (Please contact the Psychology Department for reprint inquiries)